TritonVM/triton-vm/specification/src/u32-table.md

 - `Log2Floor`, which is -1, and
 - `Pow`, which is 1.

+Additionally, if the U32 Table is non-empty before applying padding, the padding row's two columns `CI` and `LhsCopy` are taken from the U32 Table's last row.

 # Arithmetic Intermediate Representation

 Let all household items (🪥, 🛁, etc.) be challenges, concretely evaluation points, supplied by the verifier.